noiapp/protetti/index.md

 Da qui in poi è roba tecnica, per cui in inglese.

+---

 ## Open Source is about communities, not code

+Welcome!
+May the source be with you.

 - [Who we are and what we do](about.md)
 - [Code of Conduct](conduct.md)